Fury Gold Mines (FURY) vs. Its Competitors Financial Review

 |2.38

-Fury Gold Mines presently has a consensus price target of $2.40, suggesting a potential upside of 46.34%.
-As a group, “Gold & silver ores” companies have a potential upside of 41.40%.
-Given Fury Gold Mines’ stronger consensus rating and higher possible upside, research analysts plainly believe Fury Gold Mines is more favorable than its peers.
+Fury Gold Mines currently has a consensus price target of $2.40, suggesting a potential upside of 32.60%.
+As a group, “Gold & silver ores” companies have a potential upside of 39.21%.
+Given Fury Gold Mines’ rivals higher probable upside, analysts clearly believe Fury Gold Mines has less favorable growth aspects than its rivals.

 Risk & Volatility

-Fury Gold Mines has a beta of 1.29, indicating that its stock price is 29% more volatile than the S&P 500.
-Comparatively, Fury Gold Mines’ peers have a beta of 1.49, indicating that their average stock price is 49% more volatile than the S&P 500.
+Fury Gold Mines has a beta of 1.29, meaning that its stock price is 29% more volatile than the S&P 500.
+Comparatively, Fury Gold Mines’ rivals have a beta of 1.49, meaning that their average stock price is 49% more volatile than the S&P 500.

 Summary

-Fury Gold Mines peers beat Fury Gold Mines on 10 of the 13 factors compared.
+Fury Gold Mines rivals beat Fury Gold Mines on 11 of the 13 factors compared.

 About Fury Gold Mines